GungunRaniSahu/GungunRaniSahu/README.md

 I'm [*Gungun Rani*](https://her-portfolio.vercel.app/), an Aspiring Full-Stack Developer and Competitive Programmer.

-💻 What I Do:
+💻 What I Do: <br>
 Craft intuitive, efficient, and scalable applications.<br>
-Solve challenging problems through data structures and algorithms.
+Solve challenging problems through data structures and algorithms. <br>
 Combine technical knowledge with creative design for engaging user experiences.

-🎯 Current Focus:
+🎯 Current Focus:<br>

-Mastering JavaScript, databases, and full-stack development.
+Mastering JavaScript, databases, and full-stack development.<br>
 Building projects that showcase both functionality and design.

 I like combining my technical knowledge with design to make beautiful and efficient applications.
 My goal is to build scalable and efficient software while providing engaging and flawless user experiences.